BenjaminShinar/Books-Resources/c++ Weekly/Episodes-301_400.md

 [The Python Enabled Calculators of 2022](https://youtu.be/82v0jYGh0p0)

-python is availble out of the box in many devices, while c++ isn't that easy to get started with. there are calculators with python built-in into them. the power of the devices varies (from 256kb to 8mb in the charts presented), they have special versions to python (python3 compatible).\
+python is available out of the box in many devices, while c++ isn't that easy to get started with. there are calculators with python built-in into them. the power of the devices varies (from 256kb to 8mb in the charts presented), they have special versions to python (python3 compatible).\
 it's not great to type on them, but they have some common shortcuts to make it easier.

-showing diffrent calculators, going over how they behave and how they support python.
+showing different calculators, going over how they behave and how they support python.

 </details>